Why do hedgehogs need protecting?

 Make your garden a hedgehog haven

-Gardens are an all-important habitat for hedgehogs as adult hedgehogs travel between 1-2km per night over home ranges between 10-20 hectares in size searching for food and mates – that’s entire housing estates and neighbourhoods!
-By gardening in a wildlife-friendly way, we can help our spiky companions move around safely and find a home.
+Gardens are an important habitat for hedgehogs, as adults can travel 1–2km each night across home ranges of around 10–20 hectares in search of food and mates — covering entire housing estates and neighbourhoods.
+By gardening in a wildlife-friendly way, we can help these spiky visitors move safely between gardens and find places to shelter, feed and raise their young.

 Watch Katy, our Senior Conservation Officer, as she outlines our Top 10 tips to help hedgehogs.